Eggless Honey Apple Galette

-If you love apple pie as much as I do, make sure to check out some of my other favorites like my Honey Lemon Apple Pie, Rustic Sourdough Peach Galette, or my Orange Blossom Honey Apple Pie.
+If you love apple pie as much as I do, make sure to check out some of my other favorites like Honey Lemon Apple Pie, Peach Crumble Pie, Rustic Sourdough Peach Galette, or Orange Blossom Honey Apple Pie.

 Why You'll Love This Recipe

-Honey + Sugar: I use a mixture of cane sugar and honey in this organic galette, but it has way less sugar than any other apple pie on my site.
+- Honey + Sugar: I use a mixture of organic cane sugar and honey in this homemade galette, but it has way less sugar than any other apple pie on my site.
 But, this simple apple pie is so good you don’t even need anymore sugar!

 Ingredients